Ironhack-Data-Madrid-Enero-2021/W3-pipelines-project/README.md

     - _Note:_ The API you use may require authentication via token or oAuth.
   - Do web scraping with python `beautifulsoup` module.

 - D) The data you bring in to enrich the dataset must be related to it and complement it!
 Figure out how it fits together and how you prepare the data of both sources for your report.
+Some suggestions on how you could achieve this:
+  - You have a dataset.
+Now you can use an API using the data of a column and create a new one with valuable info of your response for each row.
+  - Scrapping a website and creating a new dataset.
+Then linking both datasets somehow.
+Maybe in the visualization.
+  - Merging two datasets is complicated: you would need at least the same column with the same data in both.
+Don't overthink this stage.
+You can establish the relationship of both sources of data through visualization.

 - E) Create some reports containing valuable data from the dataset + enrichment.
 Some of the things you may do are:
   - Simply sumarize the data and do some basic statistics \(`mean`, `max`, `min`, `std`, etc.).